iotblackbelt/noderededgemodule/README.md

   }
 }</code></pre>
 </li>
-<li>NB: If you are deploying to a Raspberry Pi please ensure that you set the edgeHub environment variable "OptimizeForPerformance" to "false".
+<li><strong>NB:</strong> If you are deploying to a Raspberry Pi please ensure that you set the edgeHub environment variable "OptimizeForPerformance" to "false".
 See [https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot#stability-issues-on-resource-constrained-devices] for more information</li>
 <li><p>Back in the <strong>Add modules</strong> step, select <strong>Next</strong>.</p>
 </li>
 <li><p>In the <strong>Specify routes</strong> step, you should have a default route that sends all messages from all modules to IoT Hub.
 If not, add the following code then select <strong>Next</strong>.</p>